An easy guide for cosmetologists, manicurists, estheticians, and massage therapists.

 Manicurist + Esthetician (Dual License)

-If you meet the requirements for both nail and facial specialists registrations, you can apply as a full specialist with Florida Board of Cosmetology.
+If you meet the requirements for both nail and facial specialists registrations, you can apply as a full specialist with the Florida Board of Cosmetology.

 You will apply for a Barber license with the Florida Barbers’ Board.